 Oh, how we laughed.

-Our CEO attending the conference held at Stamford Bridge (the home of Chelsea Football club).
+Our CEO, Greg Cooper, attending the conference held at Stamford Bridge (the home of Chelsea Football club).

 Firstly the choice of venue was great, the club offered fantastic facilities including lunch and refreshments sponsored by the guys over at Linkdex.